Homeless numbers in Merced County have gone down, advocates say

 Carrigan said the Continuum has helped position Merced to potentially receive more than $2 million in state funding.

-Called the Homeless to Housing Team, a new group of outreach workers will be hitting the streets in the coming months to assess homeless people and direct them to housing and other help, according to Carol Bowman, former United Way of Merced County’s chief executive officer and a member of the Continuum.
+Called the Homeless to Housing Team, a new group of outreach workers will be hitting the streets in the coming months to assess homeless people and direct them to housing and other help, according to Carol Bowman, former CEO of United Way of Merced County and a member of the Continuum.

 “We will be getting them into permanent housing using the best practices that have been proven to work,” Bowman said.